-- The total amount of the subsidies to be granted is €2,058 thousand, of which we have received an aggregate amount of €1,749 thousand through December 31, 2020. - The total amount of conditional advances to be granted is €4,895 thousand, of which we have received an aggregate amount of €4,161 thousand through December 31, 2020.
-We will be obligated to make repayments based on the achievement of specified sales levels.
-Second, we will also have to pay royalties based on our sales.
+- The total amount of the subsidies to be granted is €2,058 thousand, of which we have received an aggregate amount of €2,058 thousand through December 31, 2021. - The total amount of conditional advances to be granted is €4,895 thousand, of which we have received an aggregate amount of €4,895 thousand through December 31, 2021.
+We will have to repay theses advances if we achieve specified sales levels, we will also have to pay royalties based on our sales.

 The Company benefits from the provisions in Articles 244 quater B and 49 septies F of the French Tax Code related to the Research Tax Credit.
-The cumulative amount of research tax credit recognized for the years ended December 31, 2018, 2019 and 2020 was €11.7 million, of which €8.3 million are received as of today.
-We expect to receive the remaining balance in 2021.
+The cumulative amount of research tax credit recognized for the years ended December 31, 2019, 2020 and 2021 was €11.0 million, of which €7.5 million are received as of today.
+The 3.5M€ research tax credit (CIR) receivable outstanding at December 31, 2021 corresponds to the CIR for the year 2021 and was sold to a bank in March 2022.
+The financing agreement includes 2 tranches, the first tranche of €2.4 million has already been received on March 2022.